-[45]Mites in the family Phytoseiidae (Figure 2B) are considered to be the main natural enemies of spider mites (Tetranychidae).
+[45]Mites in the family Phytoseiidae (Figure 2B) are the main natural enemies of spider mites (Tetranychidae).
 Among the natural enemies of M. tanajoa, more than 30 species of Phytoseiidae are found on Manihot spp.
 (Zannou et al., 2005; Mutisya et al., 2017; Demite et al., 2021).
 Apart from the phytoseiid mites, the acaropathogenic fungus Neozygites tanajoae (Entomophthorales: Neozygitaceae) (Figure 2C) is a widespread host-specific pathogen of M. tanajoa in Brazil (Delalibera, Hajek and Humber, 2004).
-It was introduced into Benin in West Africa where it is presently widespread (Agboton, Hanna and Tiedmann, 2011) alongside the much less virulent Neozygites floridana), which has a much broader host range among tetranychid mites (Lopes Ribeiro et al., 2009).
+It was introduced into Benin in West Africa where it is now widespread (Agboton, Hanna and Tiedmann, 2011) alongside the much less virulent Neozygites floridana, which has a much broader host range among tetranychid mites (Lopes Ribeiro et al., 2009).

 [46]Taxonomic information